 Back to top.

-Please join us at the Student Reception where you can mingle with other students, network with professionals and most importantly enjoy yourself!
-Food and beverages will be provided so come hungry!
-We want to celebrate the success of the student drive and give back to students who worked hard to contribute.
+Please join us at the Student Reception where you can meet students from other universities, network with professionals and most importantly – enjoy yourself!
+Food and beverages will be provided!
+The Student Reception will also include an exciting team game to test your speech-language pathology knowledge and prepare you for the NESPA.
+We want to celebrate the success of the Student Drive and give back to the students who worked hard to contribute to a wonderful cause.
 We look forward to seeing you there!